SHE Media: #BlogHer

-On November 3, 2014, the company acquired #BlogHer, which brought a large network of women content creators and a legacy conference and events revenue stream to the business.
+On November 3, 2014, the company acquired #BlogHer, which brought a large network of women content creators and a legacy conference and event revenue stream to the business.
 The deal was estimated by Ad Age to be worth between $30 and $40 million. #BlogHer co-founders Jory Des Jardins, Elisa Camahort, and Lisa Stone joined SHE Media as executives.
-The merger offers #BlogHer customers access to SHE Media's multi-media resources and increased the company's share of the women's presence on the internet.
+The merger offers #BlogHer customers access to SHE Media's multi-media resources and increases the company's share of women's presence on the internet.

-SHE Media describes #BlogHer events, which began in 2005, as “the place where female content creators and entrepreneurs connect, amplify their diverse voices, share authentic content, as well as explore opportunities to earn.”
-Today, it attracts thousands of social media influencers, bloggers, content creators, hand-raisers, industry thought leaders and brand executives each year.
-The conference series is regarded for its commitment to diversity.
-SHE Media commits to giving women of color 40% or more main-stage and breakout session speaking roles at every BlogHer conference.
 Past speakers have included Serena Williams, Kim Kardashian, Gwyneth Paltrow, Gabrielle Union, Amy Schumer, Jessica Alba, Chelsea Clinton, Carla Hall, Sheryl Crow, Martha Stewart, Ava DuVernay, Arianna Huffington, and more.

 STYLECASTER

-On August 15, 2014, SHE Media purchased STYLECASTER Media Group in Manhattan to broaden its customer base, to complement its existing market, and better target young, cosmopolitan, and fashion-forward women.
+On August 15, 2014, SHE Media purchased STYLECASTER Media Group in Manhattan to broaden its customer base, complement its existing market, and better target "young, cosmopolitan, and fashion-forward" women.
 It expected to realize $50 million in revenue from the combined organization, according to The Wall Street Journal, which reported that the $10 million purchase was an all-stock transaction.
 Founders Ari Goldberg and David Goldberg initially became part of the SheKnows organization.
 Editor-in-Chief Laurel Pinson also moved to SHE Media from STYLECASTER.
 The site was a Webby Award nominee and honoree for the Best Fashion & Beauty Site in 2015, 2016 and 2017.